Mount Eliza Escarpment Project

 • Mount Eliza – The area was used as a gathering place for water, food, ceremony, communication, and trade.

-BGPA engaged South West Aboriginal Land and Sea Council (SWALSC) to provide advice on the project operations.
-Through SWALSC, representatives from the Whadjuk Noongar community were, and continue to be, consulted by BGPA and DPIRD prior to the tree removals commencing.
 BGPA will continue to engage with Traditional Owners as we look to the future of Mount Eliza and Mounts Bay Gardens (Goonininup) and protecting and celebrating its cultural heritage.

 Is PSHB local to Kings Park?

 DPIRD is responding to the confirmed detections in the Perth metropolitan area.
-BGPA is coordinating an internal response to limit spread of PSHB in Kings Park and Bold Park.
+BGPA is coordinating an internal response to limit spread of PSHB in Kings Park and into Bold Park.
 This involves a response by BGPA staff and volunteers, and working closely with our colleagues at DPIRD, DBCA and other key stakeholders.

 The removal of infested trees is key to containing PSHB spread and minimising further impact on neighbouring trees.